-Through this round of BHBH Program funding, DHCS is making available \$50 million exclusively to California Tribal entities to operate bridge housing settings to address the immediate housing needs of people experiencing homelessness who have serious behavioral health conditions, including serious mental illness (SMI) and/or substance use disorder (SUD).
+Through this round of BHBH Program funding, DHCS is making available more than \$20 million to eligible applicants in California to operate bridge housing settings to address the immediate housing needs of individuals in tribal communities experiencing homelessness who have serious behavioral health conditions, including serious mental illness (SMI) and/or substance use disorder (SUD).
 The BHBH Program was signed into law in September 2022 under Assembly Bill (AB) 179 (Ting, Chapter 249, Statutes of 2022).

-Capital funding has recently been made available through several other state programs including the Homekey Tribal Program; the Tribal Homeless Housing, Assistance and Prevention Program (Tribal HHAP); the Community Care Expansion (CCE) Program; and the Behavioral Health Continuum Infrastructure Program (BHCIP).
-In contrast, BHBH Program funding is primarily intended to support the operational costs of bridge housing that is provided in conjunction with supportive mental health and SUD services.
-A Tribal entity can implement bridge housing in a variety of settings that may be either directly leased/owned by the Tribal entity or a partnership in which the Tribal entity acts as the lead.
-All BHBH programs must meet BHBH Program requirements described in this RFA and attachments within the funding timeline.
+Capital funding has recently been made available through several other state programs, including the Homekey Tribal Program; the Tribal Homeless Housing, Assistance and Prevention Program; the Community Care Expansion Program; and the Behavioral Health Continuum Infrastructure Program.
+In contrast to these programs, BHBH Program funding is primarily intended to support the operational costs of bridge housing that is provided in conjunction with supportive mental health and SUD services.
+An eligible applicant may implement bridge housing in a variety of settings that may be either directly leased or owned by the eligible applicant or by a partnership in which the eligible applicant acts as the lead, as described in Section 3, below.
+All BHBH programs must meet BHBH Program requirements described in this RFA and attachments and within the funding timeline.